skip to content

 Visiting Scholars

-Once approved, Visiting Students will be issued with a Student Visitor's Agreement.
-This should be signed by the student visitor, their home institution and the Cambridge Head of Department.
+When your visit is approved, you will be issued with a Student Visitor's Agreement, to be signed by the student visitor, their home institution, and the HPS Deputy Departmental Administrator (on behalf of the Head of Department).

-All non-UK and Irish National applicants are subject to immigration control and must apply for and be issued with appropriate visa supporting documentation once the Student Visitor Agreement has been signed and returned.
+All applicants who are not UK or Irish nationals are subject to immigration control.
+You must apply for appropriate visa supporting documentation, which can be done once the Student Visitor’s Agreement has been signed and returned.

-If you are an undergraduate student wishing to spend some time here, you should apply directly to the College of your choice for a place as an Affiliated Student.
+Undergraduate students wishing to spend some time here should apply via the College of their choice for a place as an Affiliated Student.
 Each College has its own quota for such students and its own fees.
-This process is outside of the Department's control and must be managed entirely by the applicant.
+This process is outside of the Department's control.
+To choose a College, view the list here.

 • A brief curriculum vitae (no more than three pages).

-• A covering letter stating why and for how long (provide dates) you wish to come to Cambridge.
+• A covering letter stating why and for how long you wish to come to Cambridge, with the proposed start and end dates of the visit.

 • Details of the type of visa you will be travelling on.
 (Advice for visiting students can be found here.)